Suppose my web application renders the following tag:

 </object>

-attribute be escaped (percent-encoded path) or no?
+Should data attribute be escaped (percent-encoded path) or no?
 In my example it is.
 I haven't found any specification.

 addendum

-attribute as a human readable URI (unescaped), and that leads to double percent encoding.
-And I'm wondering whether it is a bug of QWebPluginFactory
+Actually, I'm interested in specification on what should browser plugins consuming data attribute expect to see there.
+For example, Adobe Acrobat plugin takes both escaped and unescaped uri.
+However, QWebPluginFactory treats data attribute as a human readable URI (unescaped), and that leads to double percent encoding.
+And I'm wondering whether it is a bug of QWebPluginFactory or not.

 The

-attribute expects the value to be a URI.
+dataattribute expects the value to be a URI.
 So you should provide a value that is a syntactically valid URI.The current specification of URIs is RFC 3986.
 To see whether the

-in the URI’s path needs to be encoded, take a look at how the path production rule is defined:Since we have a URI with authority information, we need to take a look at path-abempty (see URI production rule):
+,in the URI’s path needs to be encoded, take a look at how the path production rule is defined:Since we have a URI with authority information, we need to take a look at path-abempty (see URI production rule):

 segment is zero or more pchar characters that is defined as follows (I’ve already expanded the production rules):